 Lasers can be used to painlessly sterilize deep periodontal pockets, eliminating the bacteria that cause gum disease.
 This can help prevent more invasive gum surgery from becoming necessary later on.

 Laser frenectomy removes or reduces the frenum or frenulum, a piece of connective tissue between the upper or lower lip and the gums.
 This can be done to prevent gaps between the teeth (diastema) and gum tissue defects.

 Poorly fitted dentures can sometimes cause an overgrowth of gum tissue due to constant irritation.
 A laser can be used instead of a scalpel to remove this extra tissue.4

 Common hard tissue laser procedures include:

-Lasers cannot be used for certain dental procedures.
-This includes filling cavities between teeth, fixing pre-existing dental fillings, or filling large cavities.
-Removing dental crowns or cavity fillings and preparing teeth for a dental bridge also cannot be done with a laser.
+Lasers can't be used for certain dental procedures.
+For example, large cavities or cavities that sit between teeth may not benefit from laser treatment.
+Removing dental crowns or existing fillings and preparing teeth for a dental bridge can't be done with a laser.

 Since the 1990s, laser dentistry has offered less invasive alternatives to many common dental procedures.